-And now for my favorite part — customization ideas for these incredible Cinnamon Swirl Banana Muffins!
+And now for my favorite part — customization ideas for this banana muffins recipe!
 Who doesn’t love to add a little of this and a little of that to mix up baked goods now and then?

-- Add cream cheese frosting to the top of these cinnamon swirl muffins!
+- Add cream cheese frosting to the top of these banana muffins with a cinnamon swirl too!

 - Or, use a pastry bag to pipe in a dollop of the icing inside the muffin for an additional sweet treat.

 - Want to make these even more sweet?
 Consider adding in mini chocolate chips — about half a cup will work.

 - Or add cinnamon chips (again a half cup) to this easy banana muffin batter for all you cinnamon lovers out there.